apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 alternative might be to update all service definitions to change field default.
 To accomodate this change, options are now available to allow changing of the default field values for service definitions.
 This enhancement is initially made available for select fields that belong to [SAML2 service definitions](../services/SAML2-Service-Management.html).

+### WebAuthn FIDO Multifactor Authentication

+Following on work done in previous release candidates, this release upgrades the YubiKey WebAuthn FIDO implementation to version `2.0.0`.
+While this is a major upgrade internally, its exteral effects should remain largely invisible to the end-user.

 ## Other Stuff